With the product management landscape constantly shifting, many would-be product managers are often puzzled about how to

 But what are these steps, exactly?
 Here are 7 actionable steps that will take you closer to a product management job.

-If you’re serious about a future in product management, you need to get clear about the roles and companies that will set you up to thrive and succeed.
+If you’re serious about a future in product management, you need to clarify the roles and companies that will set you up to thrive and succeed.

 One way to navigate this is to create a roadmap for your job search, just as you would do for product development.

 (Created with airfocus)

 Some of the things you’d want to factor in include the types of products you’d like to manage.

-You should consider which is your ideal company size, and the skill gaps you need to fill before applying to any openings.
+It would be best to consider your ideal company size and the skill gaps you need to fill before applying to any openings.

 Opportunities may arise once you know what you want to do – so, building a focused plan will lead to real progress.